kkew3/jieba.vim/README.md

 It has been used in various projects (e.g. [Jieba][3] (for VSCode), [Deno bridge jieba][4] (for Emacs), [jieba_nvim][5] (for neovim)) to facilitate better word motions when editing Chinese.
 However, I haven't seen one for Vim.
 That's why I develop this plugin.

+Features overview:

+- Augmented vim word motions for Chinese.
+- Backed by tests, covering edge cases.
+- Written in Rust + Python, providing fluent user experience.
+- No need for local Rust development environment on major OS and platforms.

 ## Installation